The pneumococcal vaccine protects against infections caused by Streptococcus pneumoniae. These bacteria can cause:

-The PCV13 (pneumococcal conjugate vaccine) protects against 13 of the 90-plus types of pneumococcal bacteria.
-It is a four-dose series, recommended in children, as follows:
+The PCV13 (pneumococcal conjugate vaccine) protects against 13 types of pneumococcal bacteria.
+There are more than 90 types of pneumococcal bacteria.
+A four-dose series is recommended in children, as follows.

 - First dose: 2 months old

 - Second dose: 4 months old

 - Fourth dose: 12 to 15 months old

 Healthy children who have not finished vaccination by age 2 should get one dose.
 Children with certain chronic diseases may need additional doses between the ages of 2 and 6.
 Children who began immunization with the older PCV7 vaccine can continue the series using PCV13.

 The PPSV (pneumococcal polysaccharide vaccine) protects against 23 types of bacteria.
 It’s recommended for all adults over 65 years old.
 It can also be given to younger people with certain health conditions like:

 - lung disease